 History of The Stafford London

-Celebrating its centenary in 2012, The Stafford is rich in historic intrigue – from the 17th Century to the present day.
+spanning from the 17th Century to the present day.

-Take a journey through The Stafford London’s long and fascinating history…
+Embark on a journey through The Stafford London’s long and fascinating history…

 17th – 19th Century